anyaevostinar/anyaevostinar.github.io/classes/201-s26/lab-interfaces.md

 * Use object-oriented style to complete the full garden simulation (with more than two plants in a list, simulating several days and watering at least sometimes, then displaying all plants).
 Write down some notes on paper about how to design `Garden`.
 You should have your list of `Plant`s be an instance variable and have methods like `addPlant(plant: Plant)` and `waterAllPlants()`.
 Once you've designed it on paper, go ahead and code it up!

-* Add a method in `Garden` that takes the name of a plant and waters only plants with that name: `water(plantName: String)`.
+* Add a method in `Garden` that takes the name of a plant and waters only plants of species: `water(plantSpecies: String)`.

 * Choose a random amount by which to vary the amount of water (e.g., maybe the sprinkler hits some plants more than others, or maybe the rainfall is lighter/heavier than expected).
 Try using a [`Random` library function](https://kotlinlang.org/api/core/kotlin-stdlib/kotlin.random/-random/) like `Random.nextInt()` for this.